fbpx

 • Some important tips and tools you can use on how to efficiently write and improve your essay

-• How you can make your CRNA school personal statement stand out from the rest of the applicants
+• How you can make your CRNA personal statement stand out from the rest of the applicants

 • Why having English as a second language or not being a very good writer should NOT be a deterrent to creating a well-crafted personal statement